List of tallest buildings in Moscow: Tallest buildings

 This list ranks Moscow skyscrapers that stand at least 150 m tall, based on standard height measurement.
 This height includes spires and architectural details but does not include antenna masts.
+The list also includes skyscrapers located in Moscow’s suburban agglomeration, such as Khimki and Krasnogorsk.
 An equal sign (=) following a rank indicates the same height between two or more buildings; they are listed in order of floor count, then alphabetically.

-Tallest under construction
+Tallest under construction or proposed

-This lists buildings that are under construction in Moscow and are planned to rise at least 120 metres (394 ft).
-Any buildings that have been topped out but are not completed are also included.
+This lists buildings that are under construction in Moscow and are planned to rise at least 150 metres (492 ft).